Soccer-Juventus move third with 3-0 win over Lazio | Sports-Games

 Juventus had an early chance to open the scoring in the sixth minute but an effort by Kean from inside the box went wide of the far post.
 Five minutes later, Lazio goalkeeper Ivan Provedel did well to save a first-time shot by midfielder Nicolo Fagioli.

-Juventus go into the World Cup break on 31 points -- one more than fourth-placed Lazio and Inter Milan in fifth, and 10 behind leaders Napoli.
-Juventus had an early chance to open the scoring in the sixth minute but an effort by Kean from inside the box went wide of the far post.

-Five minutes later, Lazio goalkeeper Ivan Provedel did well to save a first-time shot by midfielder Nicolo Fagioli.
 Juventus eventually took the lead just before halftime when Kean lobbed Provedel, who found himself outside the area and could only watch the ball go into his empty net.
+Arkadiusz Milik had a chance to double Juve's lead after the break but Provedel read the Poland striker's intentions and kept out his effort towards the bottom-left corner.

+But Kean doubled their advantage in the 54th minute after Provedel blocked a powerful shot by winger Filip Kostic before the Italy forward followed up with a deadly strike from close range into the middle of the net.
+Milik made it 3-0 at the death with a low, first-time shot from Federico Chiesa's cross.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)